Certificate Programs

 • Holds certification/ licensure as a nurse practitioner or clinical nurse specialist.

 Due to a College of Health Sciences Dean’s Scholarship, the student tuition rate is lower than the published UD graduate tuition rate.
-The final student tuition rate for the Post Master’s Certificate program is $848/credit.
+The final tuition rate for all students in the Post Master's certificate programs is $886/credit.
+There are no additional university fees beyond tuition, as the program is online.
 Please contact the department for more information.

 APPLICATION DEADLINES